chair caning tips: 3 tools you must have

 How to fix crowded drilled cane holes in the frame

-You can do this by putting the icepick into the hole and “reaming” it out by forcing all strands to the outer circle of the hole.
+You can do this by putting the icepick into the hole and “reaming” it out, making a circular pattern with the top end of the ice pick, forcing all strands to the outer circle of the hole below.

-As I’ve shown in my instructions for weaving a hole cane seat, I always bevel or round off the 90º inside edge of the chair seat frame.
+As I’ve shown in my instructions for weaving a hole cane seat, I always bevel or round off the inside edge of the chair seat frame.
+That inside part of the seat frame has a 90º edge to it that is really sharp and can cut the cane over time.

-No matter what kind of seat you are putting in, hole cane, sheet cane, rush, splint or even Shaker tape and Danish cord, be sure to bevel or round off the inside rail edges.
+Always remember that no matter what kind of seat you are putting in, hole cane, sheet cane, rush, splint or even Shaker tape and Danish cord, be sure to bevel or round off all the flat, inside rail edges.
+If the rails are already round, of course, this rule doesn’t apply.

-Let me know if this Chair Caning Tools Tips post has helped you!
+Let me know in the comments below, if this Chair Caning Tools Tips post has helped you!
 What are your favorite chair caning tools?

 What are your thoughts about this blog post?